 In fact, this technique can be used on various occasions, the typical condition is often required in the Betting Sign Up Offers – Bonus with WR (Wager Requirement), see the full instruction in this guide.

-See the example of Betfair “Back the Winner, Get Free Bet” as below image.
+See the example of Betfair (you may want to use Betfair Alternatives) “Back the Winner, Get Free Bet” in the below image.
 Simply put, you will get a free bet when your bet wins.
 This means you need less profit when you win in the bookmaker because you will get a free bet reward.
 Complicated?
 Don’t worry, see the specific instruction separately.

 When should we use Overlay Betting?